-- Regarding citizen oversight and external accountability, this committee recommends adding another citizen, perhaps a Person of Color (POC), LGBTI, to the PC to enhance representation.
-The Town Board may also consider removing PC members who formerly served as law enforcement officers. - Regarding the complaint/commendation protocol, this committee recommended changing the complaint/commendation protocol so that all formal and informal complaints and commendations are filed with the Town Clerk and then sent directly to the Chief of Police and the PC.
+- Regarding citizen oversight and external accountability, this committee recommends adding another citizen as a liaison, perhaps someone who is familiar with the minority community to the PC to enhance representation.
+The Town Board may also consider removing PC members who formerly served as law enforcement officers. - Regarding the complaint/commendation protocol, this committee recommended changing the complaint/commendation protocol so that all formal and informal complaints and commendations are filed with the Chief of Police and the Town Supervisor and then referred to the PC.
 This will add another layer of transparency to RPD conduct.